-Polycystic ovarian syndrome or PCOS affects an estimated 6-10% of all women
+Polycystic ovary syndrome or PCOS affects an estimated 6-10% of all women

-Recent studies have demonstrated that Polycystic Ovary Syndrome, PCOS is due to an underlying metabolic problem known as insulin resistance.
+Recent studies suggest that PCOS is due to an underlying metabolic problem known as insulin resistance.

-The cause of the hormone imbalance which occurs with polycystic ovary syndrome is not fully understood, but genetics may be a factor.
+The cause of the hormone imbalance which occurs with PCOS is not fully understood, but genetics may be a factor.

 You may have more regular menstrual cycles as you near menopause.
 The reason for this is not known.
 However, your history of PCOS may still increase your long-term risk of high blood pressure (hypertension), heart disease, diabetes, or endometrial cancer.